cloudfoundry/summit-hands-on-labs/the-hague-2019/quarks-cf-on-k8s/README.md

 In this hands on lab, you will deploy a simple web application on a Kubernetes cluster using cf push command.

-The bridge between cf push and Kubernetes is filled by the cf-operator and SCF.
-With cf-operator & SCF, you do not need to worry about designing how to deploy your application on Kubernetes.
-You need not care about networking, scaling, zone management, B/G deployment and routing which are not available in Kubernetes.
+In between Kubernetes and a `cf push` experience, we've added the CF Operator and SCF.
+You no longer need to design and implement your application deployment using complicated Kubernetes primitives.
+Networking, scaling, zone management, B/G deployment and routing are all managed for you.

 Simply put, cf-operator enables Kubernetes as a PaaS platform using Cloud Foundry templated style workflow.
 It brings the Cloud Foundry developer experience to Kubernetes.